-Doctors have a range of different treatment pathways that they can recommend to their patients, including pharmaceutical treatments, therapy and self-help.
+Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

-But what scientific evidence is there that any of the many different treatment options really make a difference?
+But what scientific evidence is there that the different treatment options make a difference?

-In this article, I’ll be sharing the latest and most important research I’ve found.
-I hope it proves useful if you’re also interested in knowing what scientific research has proven to be effective, or not.
+In this article, I’ll be sharing some of the key research I’ve found.
+Hopefully, you’ll find it useful if you’re also interested in knowing what scientific research has proven to be effective.

-- The new definitions of lifelong and acquired PE
+- The new definitions of lifelong and acquired premature ejaculation

 - SSRI antidepressants research

 - Dapoxetine research

 This is a crucial question, and it seems the answer is both yes and no.